 Low porosity: People with low porosity hair tend to suffer frequently from product build-up on their scalp.
 Apple cider vinegar can help melt build-up away, so it’s a great treatment to clarify this hair type.
 We recommend using it as a pre-poo in this case, to really support your regular cleanser in purifying the scalp.

 Medium porosity: Medium porosity hair is in between high and low porosity types, so it can benefit from all apple cider vinegar application methods.
-The pre-poo method will help keep build-up under control while the final rinse or leave-in method will tame the cuticles and make the hair shiny.
+The pre-poo method will help keep build-up under control while the final rinse or leave-in method will tame the cuticles and help you get shiny hair.

 High porosity: High porosity hair has very open hair cuticles , which means moisture can easily enter the hair shaft but it can also leave just as quickly.
 The low pH of apple cider vinegar can help seal cuticles, so it’s a great way to trap moisture without letting the hair strands dry too quickly.
 Use this as a final rinse or as a leave-in to really lock in hydration, tame frizz and boost shine.